apache/incubator-stormcrawler/RELEASING.md

 ## Release Steps

 - Checkout the Apache StormCrawler main branch: `git clone git@github.com:apache/incubator-stormcrawler.git`
-- (Optional) Execute a complete test: `mvn test`
+- Execute a complete test: `mvn test`
 - Check the current results of the last GitHub action runs.
 - Do a trial build: `mvn package -Papache-release,apache-gpg`
 - Switch to a new branch with a format like **rel-stormcrawler-x.y.z-RC?**
 - Prepare the release: `mvn release:prepare -Papache-release,apache-gpg` Answer the questions appropriately.
-The tag name format should be *stormcrawler-x.y.z*.
+The tag name format should be *stormcrawler-x.y.z*. **DO NOT INCLUDE `-rcX` in the tag**
   This command creates and pushes two new commits to the repository to reflect the version changes.
 It also tags the release and pushes the branch.
 - Check the result of the GitHub action runs.